A Fast Broadband Beamspace Transformation: Numerical Experiments

 In contrast, delay and sum beamformers experience saturation at higher SNRs due to the truncation of the interpolating filter.
 This induces a bias that begins to dominate the error as the noise variance decreases.
 This truncation effect is even more pronounced in the FDS beamformer because each filtering stage induces its own bias.
 Hence the bias accumulates across stages, and results in a significantly higher final-stage bias\footnote{This phenomena is readily observed in the original computational experiments provided in \cite{pruned,quadtree}.}.
 Consequently, the beamforming performance of FDS is poorer than that of conventional delay and sum beamforming and will continue to degrade with additional stages, e.g., with larger arrays.

+A similar conclusion can be drawn regarding the beamforming performance of sub-band processing.
+When only a small number of FFT snapshots are used, the resulting coarse frequency resolution leads to degraded beamforming performance.
+This is because, as with any finite $N$, the phase adjustment at each frequency only induces an approximate delay.
+As seen in Figures~\ref{fig:ula_performance} and~\ref{fig:upa_performance}, increasing the number of snapshots can help alleviate this issue, but it comes at the expense of a larger buffer size and increased latency --- even with buffer sizes in the 1000s, the limited frequency resolution introduces a bias that dominates the performance at medium SNRs.

-Figures \ref{fig:ula_runtime} and \ref{fig:upa_runtime} illustrate the per-sample runtime comparison of various algorithms as the array size increases.
+Figures \ref{fig:ula_runtime} and \ref{fig:upa_runtime} illustrate the total floating point operations (FLOPS) per-sample of various algorithms as the array size increases.
 The total number of beams also scales with array size, while $\gamma=2$ is kept constant and $N$ is set according to \eqref{eq:N_lb}.
 This implies that for ULA $N$ scales as $\mathcal{O}(M)$ and for UPA it scales as $\mathcal{O}(\sqrt{M})$.
-Thus $N$ is typically much smaller for a UPA, which leads to FBST precompute being slightly faster for a UPA as the algorithmic overhead associated with Toeplitz inversion dominates a naive matrix vector multiplication.
+Thus $N$ is typically much smaller for a UPA, which leads to FBST precompute being almost as fast as FBST superfast.
 The results indicate that FBST-based methods exhibit better scalability compared to conventional DS beamforming.
-Although the runtime of FDS is similar to that of FBST Superfast, this is negated by its poor beamforming performance.
+Although the operations in FDS and sub-band processing are similar in scale to FBST Superfast, this is negated by their relatively poor beamforming performance.

 The experiments presented above are based on the sequential execution of all algorithms.
 However, it is important to emphasize the parallelization potential of the FBST algorithm.
 Specifically, during the transform step, the summations in \eqref{eq:DFT_1} can be independently computed for each pair of indices $l,b$, enabling parallel execution.
 Likewise, as previously mentioned, the inverse problem step can also be parallelized across different beams.
 In contrast, such parallelization is not feasible for the FDS algorithm due to its inherently recursive structure, which necessitates a sequential computation.